-There is strictly no such thing as a data type for date valued keywords, however a pseudo data type of datetime is defined in Sect. ?? and mustmust be used to write ISO-8601 datetime strings as character strings.
+There is strictly no such thing as a data type for date valued keywords, however a pseudo data type of datetime is defined in Sect.
+9.1.1 and must be used to write ISO-8601 datetime strings as character strings.

-If a keyword needs to express a time in JD or MJD (see Sect. ??), this can be formatted as an arbitrary precision number, optionally separating the integer and fractional part as specified in Sect. ??.
+If a keyword needs to express a time in JD or MJD (see Sect.
+9), this can be formatted as an arbitrary precision number, optionally separating the integer and fractional part as specified in Sect.
+9.2.2.